Korea Aerospace Industries: Projects

 Keen to beak into the civilian market and reduce its reliance on government projects, KAI formally launched development of the KC-100 Naraon general aviation aircraft during 2008.
 While largely conventional in its basic configuration, use of composite materials and the adoption of cutting-edge technologies were intended to allow it to be 10% more fuel efficient than existing rivals.
-The flight test programme was completed successfully on 22 March 2013, the aircraft's type certificate being received shortly thereafter.
-During the 2010s, KAI commenced development of a military trainer variant, designated KT-100, for the South Korean Air Force (SKAF); the first aircraft of this model first flew during 2015.
-Once delivered, the KT-100 fleet will replace the 20 Ilyushin Il-103 aircraft currently stationed at the SKAF's academy for training student pilots.
+The flight test program was completed successfully on 22 March 2013, the aircraft's type certificate being received shortly thereafter.
+During the 2010s, KAI commenced development of a military trainer variant, designated KT-100, for the ROKAF; the first aircraft of this model first flew during 2015.
+Once delivered, the KT-100 fleet will replace the 20 Ilyushin Il-103 aircraft currently stationed at the ROKAF's academy for training student pilots.

 In 2008, KAI studied a 60-seat KRJ regional jet: a T-tail, four-abreast aircraft able to be stretched to 100 seats, similar to the Bombardier CRJ.
 Two years later, the company was reportedly still considering launching a 90-seat turboprop; it was then believed that an announcement could occur as early as 2011.
 In October 2012, a joint development deal between Bombardier Aerospace and a government-led South Korean consortium was revealed, to develop a 90-seater turboprop regional airliner, targeting a 2019 launch date.
 The consortium would include both KAI and Korean Air Lines.
 Despite this announcement, KAI continued to study the prospective 90-seat regional airliner for several more years.

-During 2019, it was announced that KAI is to manufacture the wings of the Gulfstream G280 business jet on behalf of Israeli manufacturer IAI, taking over from the Triumph Group; the company is contracted 300 sets until 2030 for $529 million, at a new factory at Gosung, 30 km (20 mi) from its Sacheon main plant.
+During 2019, it was announced that KAI is to manufacture the wings of the Gulfstream G280 business jet on behalf of Israeli manufacturer IAI, taking over from the Triumph Group; the company is contracted 300 sets until 2030 for $529 million, at a new factory at Goseong, 30 km (20 mi) from its Sacheon main plant.
 In the long term, the company reportedly has ambitions to license-produce a civil aircraft from 2023; it also seeks to develop a 50-70 seat regional airliner, powered either by turboprop or turbofan engines.
 The latter is set to complete exploratory development by 2022; a 2030 introduction date has been set.